nottroll/MSA-2020---Project-1-AI-Advanced-Analytics/README.md

 # Predicting Concrete Strength with Artificial Neural Networks
 This project is part of Microsoft Student Accelerator 2020: AI & Advanced Analytics and is my first attempt at an artificial neural network.
-I have chosen to model the strength of concrete as it is not only the material that is the foundation for every structure but is also relevant to my studies in civil engineering.
+I have chosen to model the strength of concrete as it is not only the material that is the foundation for every structure but is also relevant to my studies in civil and structural engineering.

 ## Summary
 Concrete is one of the most important materials in the world and is ubiquitous in buildings.
 However, unlike other equally important materials, concrete is highly complex in its composition and formation at the molecular level.
 Due to this, predicting its strength through physically derived models is particularly difficult and predictions largely rely on experimental data.